When and How to Give Water to Babies Safely

 3. Distillers

 Water distillers work by boiling water and then condensing the steam into purified water.
-Most units then run the water through a carbon filter.
-This gets rid of almost all contaminants, including microorganisms, lead, certain organic chemicals and pesticides
+Some units then run the water through a carbon filter.
+Distillation can remove many contaminants, including micro-organisms and some chemicals.

 ADVANTAGES

-• Distillation, especially when combined with a carbon filter, is the most effective means of home water treatment.
+• Distillation (especially when combined with carbon filtration) can be an effective means of home water treatment.

 DISADVANTAGES

-• They are expensive to purchase and expensive to run because they use a lot of electricity.
+• They can be expensive to purchase and to run because they use a lot of electricity.

-• Distillers require regular cleaning, are noisy, and may vent off volatile chemicals.
-They also give off considerable heat.
+• Distillers require regular cleaning, can be noisy, and may give off heat.

 Bottled water

-Many people drink bottled water because they prefer the taste to tap water.
-Others drink it because they think it is safer than tap water, but there is NO evidence to support this.
+Some people drink bottled water because they prefer the taste to tap water.
+Others drink it because they believe it is safer than tap water, however safety depends on the source, handling, and storage conditions.

 How can you tell if bottled water is safe?

-Bacteriologically NO bottled water should be presumed to be safe for INFANTS.
+No bottled water should be presumed to be sterile.

-Unlike municipal water suppliers, bottled water manufacturers are NOT mandated to test water daily or to provide consumers with test results.
-Even where bottled water is of a high quality, once it leaves the manufacturers improper or prolonged storage conditions can increase the bacterial content of the water.
+Even where bottled water is of high quality, improper or prolonged storage conditions can increase bacterial content once it leaves the manufacturer.

-• SPRING WATER also contains varying mineral levels and is not recommended for infants, except in an emergency*.
+• Spring water can contain varying mineral levels and is not recommended for routine use for infant formula, except in an emergency.

-Artificial softened water is NOT suitable as drinking water for infants.
+Artificially softened water is not suitable as drinking water for infants.

-Water softeners have little to do with water filtration/purification.
-A water softener DOES NOT remove microbiological contaminants that cause illness.
+Water softeners have little to do with filtration/purification.
+A water softener does not remove microbiological contaminants that cause illness.
 They simply make the water more pleasant to wash with.

-Water softeners soften or condition hard water by replacing hard ions in the water, like magnesium and calcium with softer sodium or potassium ions.
-Water containing high levels of sodium or potassium should NOT be used for drinking, making coffee, juice, infant formula or for cooking.
+Water softeners soften or condition hard water by replacing hard ions in the water (like magnesium and calcium) with sodium or potassium ions.
+Water containing high levels of sodium or potassium should not be used for drinking, making coffee, juice, infant formula, or cooking.

 Can water be harmful to a baby?

-Offering occasional, small amounts of safe drinking water will NOT harm a healthy, thriving breastfed or formula fed baby, even if it is offered PRIOR to starting solids.
+Offering occasional, small amounts of safe drinking water will not harm a healthy, thriving breastfed or formula-fed baby, even if offered prior to starting solids.

-However, in unusual circumstances it is possible to upset a baby's electrolyte balance by providing large amounts of additional water.
-In extreme cases, water intoxication can occur if a child takes in large amounts of fluid without corresponding electrolytes, i.e. giving formula over-diluted with water or giving a child large amounts of water to drink.
+However, in unusual circumstances it is possible to upset a baby's electrolyte balance by providing large amounts of water.
+In extreme cases, water intoxication can occur if a child takes in large amounts of fluid without corresponding electrolytes (for example, giving over-diluted formula, or giving large amounts of water).

-Provided water is NOT offered in place of milk (breastmilk or infant formula) and a healthy child is NOT forced to drink more water than he wants then water intoxication is UNLIKELY to occur.
+Provided water is not offered in place of milk (breastmilk or infant formula) and a healthy child is not forced to drink more water than he wants, water intoxication is unlikely to occur.

 Is it necessary to give water to babies?

-Water is just as important to babies as as it is to everyone else.
+Water is important to babies, as it is to everyone.
 However, babies receive most of their water needs from breastmilk or infant formula and there is little need for additional water before a child starts eating solid foods.

 Before starting solids

-In COOL or MODERATE CLIMATES it is not necessary to give additional water to young babies.
-Breastmilk contains approx 90% water and infant formula contains approx 85% water (provided it is prepared correctly).
+In cool or moderate climates it is generally not necessary to give additional water to young babies.
+Breastmilk contains approximately 87–90% water and infant formula contains approximately 85% water (provided it is prepared correctly).

-In WARM or DRY CLIMATES a small amount of cooled boiled water once or twice per day may be given to FORMULA FED babies from 1 month old, provided water does not replace formula feeds.
-BREASTFED babies do not need additional water but may need more frequent breastfeeds.
+In warm or dry climates, additional water may be considered for some formula-fed babies, provided it does not replace formula feeds.
+Breastfed babies generally do not need additional water but may need more frequent breastfeeds.

 After starting solids

-Almost everything we eat, besides fats and oils, will contain at least some water, even though it may not be obvious.
+Most foods contain water, even when it may not be obvious.
 Fruits and vegetables contain around 75% - 95% water; fish, red and white meat 50% - 70% water.
-Even "dry foods" such as grains and cereals contain some water.
+Even “dry foods” such as grains and cereals contain some water.

-With a lower water content, solid food increases the renal solute load (thus work load on a baby's kidneys).
-Once a child starts eating solid food additional water is necessary to maintain the correct balance of water in his body.
-Small amount of additional water should be offered once or more every day from this time.
+With a lower water content, solid food increases the renal solute load (workload on a baby’s kidneys).
+Once a child starts eating solid food, small amounts of additional water should be offered regularly.

 Other frequently asked questions